Customer Insights to Transform Sales Conversations

 • Buying capacity

-Persona insights
+Persona Insights

 There is a crucial reason persona insights are essential for sales: people make purchasing decisions using gut instinct and their feelings as a guide.